Tomasz3976/car-rental-project/README.md

 ## Explore Rest APIs

-To explore swagger documentation, run the application and go to `http://localhost:8080/swagger-ui.html`
+To explore documentation, run the application and go to `http://localhost:8080/swagger-ui.html`